 Here are a few useful websites that can help you develop your coding skills and discover new languages.
 If you have any tips for more sites we can include here feel to drop us an email.

 Scratch – Scratch is a visual programming environment and toolkit for making games, animated stories and interactive art.
 If you’ve never coded before this is a great place to start!
 It has a huge online community and loads of starter projects to get you up and running.
+Here’s a link to the cards that we use.

 Alice – Alice is kind of the 3D version of Scratch: you can make 3D animations, videos and interactive games using a graphical drag-and-drop interface.
 Alice teaches fundamental programming concepts through fun projects.